elastic/elastic-package/docs/howto/use_package_storage_v2.md

 Notice: if you prefer Fleet users not to pick up and install prereleases, it's recommended to be cautious with exposing new features until [kibana#122973](https://github.com/elastic/kibana/issues/122973) is implemented.
 With this feature, users can decide whether they can pick up prerelease package revisions.
+If you can't expose new features for any reason, you should stick to a local development environment instead.

 ## What is the goal of storage migration from v1 to v2?